Players begin by placing their chosen Totem Pokemon face-up in the "Totem Zone" (away from Deck, near Prizes), then do the following...

 From your hand, choose an Active Pokemon and put it face down, as well as any optional Basic Pokemon on the Bench

-Both players then will flip their Totem, Active, and Benched Pokemon face up and the first player takes their turn.
-Place a die next to your Totem as a Tribute Cost counter, and set it to show the starting Totem Tribute Cost (explained below).
+Both players then will flip their Active and Benched Pokemon face up and the first player takes their turn.

 Players perform the same actions per turn as they would in a normal game of Pokemon.

 Additionally, players can also bring their Totem Pokemon into play after their first turn.
-This requires the player to both have an open bench spot and to pay the Totem’s “Tribute Cost”.
-Paying this cost means the player discards a number of cards from their hand for that Totem Pokemon matching the list below.
+Paying this “Tribute Cost” means the player discards a number of cards from their hand for that Totem Pokemon to enter the field in an open bench spot.

 Here are the legal card types that can be a Totem and their Tribute Costs: